pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

 graphs until a fixed-point is reached.
 This sequence of operations is generally necessary for graph simplification and rewriting.

-In :numref:`mk-dist-goal-gapply-distribute` we create a new graph that contains \ ``tf.matmul(A, x + y)``\  as a subgraph.
+In :ref:`mk-dist-goal-gapply-distribute` we create a new graph that contains \ ``tf.matmul(A, x + y)``\  as a subgraph.
 Using \ ``graph_applyo``\ ,
 our \ ``distributeo``\  relation is applied all throughout the graph until the applicable subgraph is found (and replaced).

 .. code-block:: python
-    :caption: mk-dist-goal-gapply-distribute
     :name: mk-dist-goal-gapply-distribute

-    from symbolic_pymc.relations.graph import graph_applyo
+    from kanren.graph import walko

     with graph_mode():